TrueFargo/Ai3MS-Skipr/MKS THR36 CAN Connection.md

 ## Issues

+### Which TMC?
+2209 or 2208?
+I setup 2209 as usual in uart mode

 ### THR show shows the temperature is 5 degrees less than it should
 *(Easy to check when the printer is idle for a long time - everything should be at room temperature - both the bed and the nozzle)*
 Here config with generic b3950 thermistor:
 ```

-## custom table for THR thermistor from MKS with with a little tweak
+## custom table for THR thermistor from MKS with with a little tweak & extruder part of cfg
 [adc_temperature extruder]
 temperature1:27
 voltage1:3.151